 There are many great access points along this stretch, although a hike or ride may be required to reach the river through the wilderness.
 One great slow moving slough along before the river leaves the wilderness is the Lake Sioux Charley where there are some great opportunities.

-Partly cloudy.
-Lows overnight in the low single digits.
+Thunderstorms likely early.
+Lows overnight in the low 40s.